briansayles/tvis-auth0/README.md

 - Heroku for database hosting
 - Postgresql for database
 - Expo for react-native client development
-- Apollo for GraphQL client
+- Apollo version 3 for GraphQL client
+- React-navigation
+- React Native Elements

 ## Authentication and Authorization